How To Start a Makeup Line? (Business Formation Guide)

 Registering make up business online

-Once you've chosen your business structure, you must submit the Certificate of Organization or Articles of Formation to the Secretary of State and pay the relevant filing fees [1].
+Once you've picked your structure, file your Certificate of Organization or Articles of Formation with the Secretary of State and pay the relevant filing fees [1].

-To be able to pay taxes, your company organization will also require a Tax Identification Number or an Employer Identification Number (EIN) from the Internal Revenue Service (IRS) [2].
+You'll also need to get a Tax Identification Number or Employer Identification Number (EIN) from the IRS before you can pay taxes [2].

 Related: What Is an LLC?